Emitting vocal vibrations coast to coast on Friday.

 And they are cars built for rich people.

-These are status symbol, rich elite electric cars.
+These are status symbol rich elite electric cars.

 So what do we have here?

-This is a breaking investigative story from ABC News, and it can't get any traction because all the other stuff that's out there.
+And this is a yesterday, this is a breaking investigative story from ABC News, and it can't get any traction because all the other stuff that's out there.

-Um Biden running around like a chick with his head cut off, saying rapes are gonna increase if the if the bill's not.
+Obama pulling us out of a rock, Gaddafi room temperature, Gaddafi's wife demanding an investigation, Biden running around like a chicken with his head cut off saying rapes are going to increase if the bill's not.

-These guys, these Biden and these guys do not really believe rapes are going up.
+Biden and these guys do not really believe rapes are going up.

 They're just saying this.

-Just like George Miller in California, his kid is an executive at a solar firm, Sun Power is the name of it, and they're gonna be doing their manufacturing in Mexico.
+Just like George Miller in California, his kid is an executive at a solar firm.

 It's money laundering.